Venezuela introduces new currency with 6 fewer zeros

 Dollar bills flow into Venezuela through a network of foreign bank account holders who charge commissions or via people traveling home with cash.

-Banks said they would freeze operations for several hours between Thursday and Friday to make adjustments for the change.
+Banks were to freeze operations for several hours between Thursday and Friday to make adjustments for the change.
+In Caracas, many branches did not open Friday, but according to the Superintendency of Institutions of the Banking Sector, electronic transactions were active in most banks.

 Guerra, who was an adviser to a former opposition presidential candidate, said Venezuelans are now used to currency adjustments — and more may be coming unless government policies change.